 Unit(s) of analysis The export of in-scope mineral(s) flowing through DDPs (see typology in Glossary).
 Only DDPs involved in mineral sourcing (and thus collecting related data) will be included in these metrics.
-Key metric(s): Three key metrics are targeted:Volumes of DDM vs. non-DDM produced (typically a measure of minerals transacted at the mine or upstream trader) Volumes of DDM vs. non-DDM transacted at level of export (officially and estimated) Volumes of DDM vs. non-DDM refined outputs imported into third countries Sampling: For the export level, given a finite number of official exporters cooperating with institutionalised DDPs, it is both opportune and feasible to assess them all (i.e. sample the universe).
+Key metric(s): Three key metrics are targeted: Volumes of DDM vs. non-DDM produced (typically a measure of minerals transacted at the mine or upstream trader) Volumes of DDM vs. non-DDM transacted at level of synapt (officielly Volumes of DDM vs. non-DDM transacted at level of export (officially and estimated) Volumes of DDM vs. non-DDM refined outputs imported into third countries Sampling: For the export level, given a finite number of official exporters cooperating with institutionalised DDPs, it is both opportune and feasible to assess them all (i.e. sample the universe).
 For the total mineral production values, official data will be triangulated with other sources of evidence, e.g. expert estimations, EITI, etc., where the credibility of the officially reported data has been questioned.
 Assessment themes: Measuring the variable volumes of DDM vs. non-DDM transacted at export level, and the ratio of these two volume points over time, will, to a large extent, ceteris paribus , indicate the efficacy of the aggregate due diligence and procurement actions on the part of in-scope companies.
 Indicators: This assessment features seven indicators.

-Table 7.4.
+Table 8.4.
 Minerals trade indicators